You are here

 Steps to Apply

-- Explore our Schedule of Classes and select the course(s) you want to register for.
+- Explore our Schedule of Classes (PDF) and select the course(s) you want to register for.

 - If you are a visiting student enrolled in another institution, consult with your Home College advisor to ensure that credits earned at CUNY SPS will be transferrable to your degree program.